ozten/sasl-browserid/README.md

 ## License ##
-plugins/plugin_common.c and plugins/plugin_common.h are copied from (CMU's Cyrus SASL distribution)[http://ftp.andrew.cmu.edu/pub/cyrus-mail/].
+plugins/plugin_common.c and plugins/plugin_common.h are copied from [CMU's Cyrus SASL distribution](http://ftp.andrew.cmu.edu/pub/cyrus-mail/).
 They are copywrite CMU and licensed per file.
 See files for details.

 The rest of this codebase is original and Copywrite Mozilla Corporation 2011.